lhehnke/lhehnke.github.io/_posts/2018-01-23-road-accidents-south-australia.md

 In a similar manner, we can make another bar chart for the number of casualties by crash type.
 Prior to plotting, however, we need to calculate the corresponding numbers first.

-As a bonus feature we can rearrange the bars of the plot by ordering the crash types by number of casualties in ascending order.
+As a bonus feature we now rearrange the bars of the plot by ordering the crash types by number of casualties in ascending order.

 ```r
 # Calculate total number of casualties by crash type